11:05am PT by Eriq Gardner

 Supreme Court Urged to Make Old Movies Digitally Available

 There's not a single movie from 1960 streaming on Netflix.
-The absence of such classics as Alfred Hitchcock's Psycho, Billy Wilder's The Apartment and Stanley Kubrick's Sparticus was highlighted in an amicus brief submitted to the U.S. Supreme Court this week.
-While Netflix does feature A&E's Bates Motel and Starz's Sparticus, few cinephiles would accept such modern substitutes, and OmniQ, the company that told the justices of Netflix's dearth of old motion pictures, says it has a patent-pending technology to cure the problem.
+The absence of such classics as Alfred Hitchcock's Psycho, Billy Wilder's The Apartment and Stanley Kubrick's Spartacus was highlighted in an amicus brief submitted to the U.S. Supreme Court this week.
+While Netflix does feature A&E's Bates Motel and Starz's Spartacus, few cinephiles would accept such modern substitutes, and OmniQ, the company that told the justices of Netflix's dearth of old motion pictures, says it has a patent-pending technology to cure the problem.
 But it needs the high court's help.

 OmniQ wants the Supreme Court to grant the petition filed by ReDigi, which made a splash an eon ago with an enterprise that created a secondhand marketplace for supposedly "used" iTunes song purchases.
 ReDigi claimed to be able to move digital files from a user's computer to its servers and then to another user's computer in accordance with the First Sale Doctrine, which allows the owner of a particular copy or phonorecord to sell or otherwise dispose of that copy without copyright liability.
 The Second Circuit Court of Appeals ruled against ReDigi.
 According to the ruling that is now being presented to the Supreme Court for scrutiny, ReDigi engaged in nothing more than unauthorized reproduction.